 Widgeridoo is free to download, but you will need to upgrade if you want all of the features.

-OneWidget is the latest contender in the widget making app space, but this one certainly looks promising.
+OneWidget is another contender in the widget making app space, but this one certainly looks promising.
 You'll find a wide variety of well-designed widget templates in OneWidget, and you can customize them as you see fit.
 Functions that can be in OneWidget widgets include clock, date, system information, reminders and todos, desktop calendar or agendas, life counters, and more.
 Your widgets can have up to four functions in one, and everything about them can be customized, including colors and style.
 And if you're unsure of what the widget will look like on your Home screen, you can preview it in the app before committing.

 Want to customize, but don't want something complicated?
 Then Widget Wizard could be for you.
 Widget Wizard allows you to create widget blocks that contain multiple functions, or you can keep it simple with one if you prefer.
 The data that Widget Wizard shows is comprehensive, and you can get both calendar events and reminders together, for example, and Health data includes over 35 options to display.
 The widgets that you make with Widget Wizard can also be fine-tuned with your choice of accent and background colors, your own fonts, and themes.
-It's easy to use, and no in-app purchases to worry about — the IAPs listed are merely tips for the developer.

 Add some aesthetic to your Home screen